mixxorz/slippers/README.md

 ### Context

 Unlike `{% include %}`, using the component template tag **will not** pass the current context to the child component.
 This is a deliberate design decision.
 Components should be self-sufficient and not reliant on external state.
 If you find you need something from the parent context, you have to explicitly pass it in via keyword arguments.
-You can of course still use `{% include %}` for those cases.
+You can of course still use `{% include %}` as an alternative.

 ### Additional tags and filters